alexdenisova/rover/speech-to-text/README.md

 # Speech-to-Text Server

 A Speech-to-Text API based on OpenAI Whisper used to transcribe audio for Rover instructions.
+Currently, only one file at a time can be processed.

 To transcribe audio use:
 `curl -X POST -F "file=@/path/audio.wav" http://transcribe.alexdenisova.net/transcribe`